 api-key=kyM2OWa22SZ1B5PGE7DvjSi67sPMXHTNXXENVut8JvmjkjMo

-Hint: Go to https://neutrinoapi.com/api/convert to see the documentation.
-Click on "Test API -> API Tools -> Convert" to try it out on the web.
+Hint: Go to https://neutrinoapi.com , click on API Docs and then click on Convert on the left panel to see the documentation.

+You can click on "Test API" to try it out on the web but you will need to login to the class account first using the name and API key provided above.

 Hint: Use CURL to test the message and see the response that you will get back.